-Using oral, written, visual, and digital texts, students are expected individually and collaboratively to be able to: comprehend and connect texts while creating and communicating to demonstrate their learning.
+Using oral, written, visual, and digital texts, students are expected individually and collaboratively to be able to comprehend and connect texts while creating and communicating to demonstrate their learning.
 Students will explore a wide range of texts and media, while learning about language structures, devices, and conventions.
 Students will practice the following skills: reading, listening, viewing, writing, speaking, and representing.
-By the end of the course, students will need to demonstrate that they read, analyze and synthesize texts, that they have strategies for reading, thinking, writing and speaking.
+By the end of the course, students will need to demonstrate that they read, analyze and synthesize texts and that they have strategies for reading, thinking, writing and speaking.

-Every student will be enrolled in Literary Studies 10 along.
-In addition, every student will select one of the four other options (Composition 10, Creative Writing 10, New Media 10 and Spoken Language 10) for a combination of two Ministry developed courses worth two credits totaling four credits.
+Every student will be enrolled in Literary Studies 10 or English First Peoples Literary Studies 10.
+In addition, every student will select one of the four options: Composition 10, Creative Writing 10, New Media 10, English First Peoples Writing 10 and English First Peoples Spoken Language 10 for a combination of two Ministry developed courses worth two credits totaling four credits.
 Each option includes three or more common Big Ideas and will incorporate Indigenous content and principles of learning.
-Students are expected to meet the same learning standards, and all students will be assessed on their skills in reading, listening, viewing, writing, speaking and representing.
+Students are expected to meet the same learning standards, and all students will be assessed on their skills in: reading, listening, viewing, writing, speaking and representing.
 The Ministry of Education requires that all students write the Provincial Literacy 10 Assessment.
-This assessment is separate from English Language Arts 10 courses.
+This assessment is separate from English Language Arts and English First Peoples 10 courses.

-Composition 10 and Literary Studies 10 (4 credits) MLTST10 & MCMPS10
+Composition 10 and Literary Studies 10 (4 credits) MCMPS10 & MLTST10

-In this course students explore literature while developing skills in written communication in a variety of contexts.
-The course allows students to read, select, analyze, and synthesize literature as they explore literary works in a variety of media, from a range of geographic areas and from a range of voices.
+This course was designed for students to explore literature while developing skills in written communication in a variety of contexts.
+The course allows students to read, select, analyze and synthesize literature as they explore literary works in a variety of media, from a range of geographic areas and from a range of voices.
 This course is designed to support students in their development of written communication through a critical process of questioning, exploring, and sampling.
-Students will have the opportunity to think critically as they explore, extend, and refine their own writing.
+The course also provides students with opportunities to think critically as they explore, extend, and refine their own writing.
 Within a supportive community of writers, students will work individually and collaboratively to explore and create coherent, purposeful compositions.
-They will develop their craft through processes of drafting, reflecting, and revising to build a body of work that demonstrates breadth, depth, and evidence of writing for a range of real-world experiences.
+They will develop their craft through processes of drafting, reflecting, and revising to build a body of work that demonstrates breadth, depth, and evidence of writing for a range of real world experiences.

-Creative Writing 10 and Literary Studies 10 (4 credits) MLTST10 & MCTWR10
+Creative Writing 10 and Literary Studies 10 (4 credits) MCTWR10 & MLTST10

-In this course students explore literature while developing their own creative expression through language.
-Students read, select, analyze, and synthesize literature as they explore literary works in a variety of media, from a range of geographic areas and from a range of voices.
+This course was designed for students to explore literature while developing their own creative expression through language.
+This course allows students to read, select, analyze and synthesize literature as they explore literary works in a variety of media, from a range of geographic areas and from a range of voices.
 The course provides students with in-depth opportunities to explore and practice the craft of writing by examining personal and cultural identities, memories, and stories in a wide range of genres.
 Within a supportive community of writers, students will collaborate and develop their skills through writing and design processes.
 This course is intentionally grounded in the exploration and application of writing processes, inviting students to express themselves creatively as they experiment with, reflect on, extend, and refine their writing.